 Criminal Background and Caregiver Background Checks

 All Field students must have completed a background check through CastleBranch, Inc. before the field placement process can proceed.
-The initial cost is $45.00 paid online to CastleBranch.
-Subsequent checks are $25.00.
+The initial cost is $45.00 paid online to CastleBranch, and you must select the “full background check” option when ordering.
+If you are applying for a second field placement that will begin more than 6 months after the date of your last CastleBranch background check, you will need to order another background check.
+Subsequent checks are $25.00, and you should select the “background re-check” option when ordering.
 You will need to create an account once you enter the CastleBranch website, and you will have immediate access to all information regarding your background history.
-Please click on this link to complete the process: https://portal.castlebranch.com/UU13
+Please use the following link to complete the process: https://portal.castlebranch.com/UU13

 The required CastleBranch Background Check includes both Criminal Background and Caregiver Background Checks.
 Students are required to complete both a Release of Information form and a Background Information Disclosure form.
 The agency to which a student is assigned may also require an additional background check, depending on the needs of the agency.
 A student may be denied access to a placement site based on the nature of past offenses.
 Certain offenses may also prevent students from receiving a professional social work license and/or the ability to work in certain agency settings.
 For more information about caregiver background checks, please refer to the following website: https://www.dhs.wisconsin.gov/caregiver/index.htm

-***Students with a criminal background history, or history of substantiated child or elder abuse or neglect reports, should disclose this information to their assigned Liaison during the interview to avoid an inappropriate agency referral.
+***Students with a criminal background history, or history of substantiated child or elder abuse or neglect reports, should disclose this information to their assigned Liaison during the initial meeting to avoid an inappropriate agency referral.

 UWM’s Student Liability Insurance Coverage

 Due to the personal and professional demands experienced by our social work students the completion of the Field Education requirements often requires students to complete their Field hours prior to, in-between, and following the dates of the academic semester.
 This dynamic creates a conflict with the parameters of UWM’s student liability insurance coverage.
 Since professional liability protection for our students during the field practicum is critical, the Social Work Program has implemented an additional Blanket student liability policy through the Mercer Consumer Group.
 This coverage is effective for all field education students over the entire course of the time required to complete the practicum hour requirements.
-Students will pay a nominal cost of $15.00 annually, which is covered in tuition lab fees, as outlined in the field application packet.
+The cost for student liability insurance is covered by the Helen Bader School of Social Welfare.

 Students who seek placements in medical or health care settings are required to have a medical examination which may include a tuberculosis skin test, vaccination or confirmed immunity against rubella, in addition to several other pre-placement requirements.
 Each agency or hospital determines their own list of medical history, tests and vaccination requirements and this list can be extensive in some settings.
 Drug testing may also be required.